kragen/derctuo/markdown/globoflexia.md

   strapping tape fibers are often parallel glass fibers with a PET or polypropylene backing, masking tape is paper, scotch tape is cellophane, electrical tape is generally plasticized PVC, and duct tape is often polyester scrim with an LDPE backing.
-(Velma Stoudt's original "duck tape" used cotton duck, as the name implies.)
+(Velma Stoudt’s original “duck tape” used cotton duck, as the name implies.)
 Duct tape also typically includes a powdered aluminum filler in the LDPE for reflectivity.
 All of them can use a wide variety of so-called pressure-sensitive adhesives.
 So, pre-combining the adhesive with the reinforcing fiber makes for a very convenient and versatile way to make and repair things.
-- Découpage, in which the "fiber reinforcement" is primarily decorative and the adhesive is transparent, and the form is usually made by carpentry rather than globoflexia.
+- Découpage, in which the “fiber reinforcement” is primarily decorative and the adhesive is transparent, and the form is usually made by carpentry rather than globoflexia.
 - Standard fiberglass composite construction uses one or more layers